dicepencilpaper/864-System/README.md

 # The 864 Hack - My version of the 864 System

 As an open source tabletop RPG, I was intrigued by this idea when I saw the discussion on Twitter.
 This fork of Kerc's original reflects my ideas.
-To track changes, I have added a change log file.
+To track changes, I have added a [changelog](https://github.com/sycarion/864-System/blob/master/Changelog.md) file.

 ## 864 System - An open source tabletop RPG